gdutxzy/XPhotoBrowser/README.md

 ## License

-XYPhotoBrowser is available under the MIT license.
+XPhotoBrowser is available under the MIT license.
 See the LICENSE file for more info.